 - Foamy Stools

 - One way to treat lactose intolerance is to avoid milk products.
-This could cause a lack of important nutrients and vitamins, such as calcium, vitamin D, riboflavin, and proteins.
+This could cause a lack of essential nutrients and vitamins, such as calcium, vitamin D, riboflavin, and proteins.

 Irritable Bowel Syndrome